pseudoregalia-modding/pseudoregalia-archipelago/README.md

 4. Run ArchipelagoGenerate.exe.
 5. A zip file will be added to Archipelago/output, which can [hosted on the website](https://archipelago.gg/uploads) or hosted locally with ArchipelagoServer.exe.

-# Console Commands
+# Extra Features
+- You can toggle Solar Wind once you've obtained it by pressing the top face button on controller or left ctrl on keyboard.
-- Entering `/messages mute` will mute the sound effects of messages from Archipelago.
+- Entering `/messages mute` into the console will mute the sound effects of messages from Archipelago.
-- Entering `/messages hide` will stop Archipelago messages from appearing in-game completely.
+- Entering `/messages hide` into the console will stop Archipelago messages from appearing in-game completely.

 # Known Issues
 - The mod will not always fully load before starting the game, especially the first time.
 If it doesn't seem to respond, try restarting the game.